sunpy/sunkit-image/docs/index.rst

 Mission Statement
 =================

-The goal of the ``sunkit-image`` library is to provide access to image processing routines that are focused around solar physics data that are readable via sunpy Maps or ndcube NDCube.
+The goal of the ``sunkit-image`` library is to provide access to image processing routines that are:

-As there are an infinite number of ways to process images, the goal is to provide a set of tools that are based around published methods in the solar physics literature.
-This means that the package will contain only a subset of available image processing routines that have been demonstrated to work for solar physics data.
+1. Focused on being applied to solar physics data.
+2. Are published in the literature.
+3. If there is no publication, it must be widely used or perceived as generally useful throughout the solar physics community.

+As this is a SunPy affiliated package, the inputs to these routines are required to be Maps (sunpy) or NDCubes (ndcube).

+The ownership of the code is also important.
+If the code is already in a released package, we will wrap it in a way that makes it easy to use with Maps or NDCubes but otherwise leave it alone.
+We will not copy code from other packages into this one.

-This is not a replacement for scikit-image or planned to be a general purpose image processing library.
+This library is not aiming to be a general purpose image processing library nor replace scikit-image.

 Installation
 ============